abusesa/abusehelper/docs/Harmonization.md

 ## Additional Elements

 The idea behind the additional elements is to denote generic metadata about the abuse event, which complements the identity or temporal information about the victim, vulnerable service or a piece of criminal infrastructure.
-The purpose of this information is to give more context to the abuse type denoted byt the "type" key.
+The purpose of this information is to give more context to the abuse type denoted by the "type" key.

 |attribute|description|
 --- | --- |